vechain/veworld-mobile/README.md

 # MAC OS X - M2 Processors additional setup

-When configuring the WeWorld mobile app for Android on a MAC with an M2 processor you should also make sure that Rosetta 2 is installed.
+When configuring the WeWorld mobile app for Android on a MAC with an M2 processor, you should also make sure that Rosetta 2 is installed.

 If Rosetta is not installed, you can install it by running: